gallus-gallus/EcolysisCMD/README.md

 Run `git clone https://github.com/gallus-gallus/EcolysisCMD.git` in your Command Line Interface.
 The project files are now saved on your computer.

-Use your Command Line Interface to navigate into the project folder ('cd EcolysisCMD` in Bash/Zsh on a Unix-based system).
+Use your Command Line Interface to navigate into the project folder (`cd EcolysisCMD` in Bash/Zsh on a Unix-based system).

 To run the program, you can use `cargo run` in your Command Line Interface.
 The `cargo build --release` command will create an optimized binary for your system, found under `~/yourpath/ecolysis_rs/src/target/release/ecolysis_cmd.[binary_extnsion_for_your_system]`.
 ### Download Files